The First 30 Days

 Life does not become easy, just because you made the choice to get sober.
 You still have to experience things.
 You still have lessons to learn.
 You’re still going to be faced with difficult emotions.
 There is no skipping chapters or a “get out of jail free card” Sobering up, is going to allow you to handle these things, without thinking your life is over.

 Life is not filled with more excitement and joy when you’re loaded.
 But, you have to put in the work to rebuild a life that you wouldn’t want drugs or alcohol to help you escape from.
-Sitting alone and isolating at home, staring at the wall, or watching tv, is not going to generate your dream life.
+Sitting alone, isolating at home, staring at the wall, or watching tv, is not going to generate your dream life.
 Sobriety does not have to involve misery.
 We make it that way.

 You will find joy again.
 There will come a time when you are doing the most mundane task- making a cup of coffee, reading a book, sitting on your deck, driving down the road, listening to music, and it’s going to hit you.
 Happiness.
 It has seemed so foreign, for so long, that the moment it creeps up on you, you will not be able to not notice it.
 And when you do, it will be one of the most liberating feelings.